The Benefits of Therapists Joining Insurance Panels vs. Benefits of Being a Private Pay Therapist

 Joining an Insurance Panel

 Time-wise, It can take up to 10 hours total to apply to each insurance panel.
-You’ll probably need to follow-up regularly on your application too, or it could get stuck in limbo.
+You’ll probably need to follow-up on your application too, or it could get stuck in limbo.
 If that happens you’ll have to start the process all over again.

 Benefits of Therapists Joining Insurance Panels